What Is Low Blood Sugar Level?

 1. Glucophage, Fortamet, Glumetza (metformin)

-If you have symptoms of hypoglycemia, but do not have a feeling of passing out, then check your blood glucose.
+- If you have symptoms of hypoglycemia, but do not have a feeling of passing out, then check your blood glucose.
 If it is above 70 mg/dl, you do not have hypoglycemia.
-Your symptoms may be due to other reasons, such as a heart attack or a stroke.
-Time to call 911.
+Your symptoms may be due to blood sugar coming down too rapidly.
+In addition, consider other reasons, such as a heart attack or a stroke.

-If for some reason you cannot check your blood glucose, and are on one of the drugs that can cause hypoglycemia, then presume you have hypoglycemia and ingest glucose in any form available, such as fruit juice, regular sugar, candy or glucose tablets.
+2. For some reason if you cannot check your blood glucose and are on one of the drugs that can cause hypoglycemia, then presume you have hypoglycemia.
+Ingest glucose in any form available, such as fruit juice, regular sugar, candy or glucose tablets.

 Note: Hypoglycemia due to Precose does not respond to regular sugar, but to glucose tablets.

-If you have blurry vision, disorientation or a feeling of passing out, but are conscious, then presume that you have hypoglycemia and drink some glucose in any available form.
+3. If you have blurry vision, disorientation or a feeling of passing out, but are conscious, then presume that you have hypoglycemia and drink some glucose in any available form.
 Check your blood glucose in about 15 minutes.
-Usually by that time, you should be feeling better and your blood glucose should be above 70 mg/dl.
+By this time, you should be feeling better and your blood glucose should be above 70 mg/dl.
 Then, you should also eat a snack or a meal (if it’s meal time) and skip your diabetes medicine for that meal.
-Also call your doctor for further advice.
+Also, call your doctor for further advice.